Toner Versus Micellar Water

 It is easy to see how certain products can be tricky to differentiate from one another.

-Toner and micellar water, for example, are two products that target similar areas of the face, but serve two different purposes within your skin care routine.
+Toner and micellar water, for example, are two products that target similar areas of the face but serve different purposes in your skin care routine.

 Both toner and micellar water have been popular skin care staples for decades.